 Organized groups are required to have a permit for both camping and day-hiking year round.
 Day-hiking permits are free.

-Pets must be leashed at all times.
-Pack out your poop!
+Pets must be on a hand-held leash at all times.

-Group size is limited to a maximum of 12 people or people and packstock combined.
+Group size is limited to 12 (people and livestock combined).